masonfmatthews/rails_assignments/projects/battleship/README.md

 end
 ```

-I know that looks stupid, but the test suite will only run if you ALWAYS ask for user input by calling `get_user_input` rather than `gets.chomp`.
-I apologize for this.
+This goes BEFORE you start defining your class.
+I know that looks stupid, and I apologize for it, but the test suite will only run if you ALWAYS ask for user input by calling `get_user_input` rather than `gets.chomp`.
+Sorry again.

 Just to be clear, your computer player does not have to be smart.
 It just has to play until the game is finished.